Dr. Paul A. Newman

 Ten Pretty Good Rules.

 Dr. Newman is a Seattle native who graduated from O'Dea High School in 1974.
-He then attended Seattle University and graduated in 1978 with a BS in Physics and a minor in mathematics.
+He graduated with a BS in Physics and minor in Mathematics from Seattle University in 1978.
 He completed his doctorate in physics at Iowa State University in 1984.
 From 1984 to 1986, Dr. Newman was a National Research Council fellow, worked for Applied Research Corporation from 1986 to 1989, and the Universities Space Research Associates from 1989 to 1990.
 He has been with NASA since 1990.

 Dr. Newman's principal area of research is stratospheric dynamics and chemistry.
 He has participated in numerous aircraft field campaigns with his NASA, NOAA, and University colleagues, and actively researches stratospheric dynamical processes.